 What Dusttree's testimonial signals

-When a regional partner chooses to bring a tool into their market, their own reputation is on the line.
-That means the partnership itself is a trust signal.
-They are effectively saying, "We believe this is strong enough to put in front of our clients."
+| Distribution partners stake their reputation | When a regional partner brings a tool into their market, they are saying "we believe this is strong enough to put in front of our clients" |

 What merchants can learn from this